• Skip to primary navigation

 • Preheat oven to 350 degrees.
 Lightly spray a cookie sheet with non-stick cooking spray or line with parchment paper.

-• If you need to, cook the quinoa and just use 1/2 cup for the recipe.
+• If you need to, cook the quinoa and use 1/2 cup for the recipe.
+See the recipe below.

 • Combine the ground flax and water and let sit for several minutes.